MPL 12x10x4 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: